-C. What are the basic tax differences between 501(c)3 and (c)4?
+What are the basic tax differences between $\S 501(c)(3)$ and (c)(4)?

-There are only a few significant differences between the two subsections, not all of which have relevance for Leagues considering a change in tax status.
+There are only a few significant differences between the two subsections, not all of which have relevance for Leagues considering a change in tax status:

-- A 501(c)4 organization can support or oppose candidates for elected office and political parties, while a 501(c)3 organization cannot.
-However, this difference is irrelevant for League organizations, as our own internal LWV rules prohibit this kind of political activitiy. - 2.
-There is no limit on the lobbying activities of a 501(c)4 organization, whereas a 501(c)3 organization's lobbying activities cannot constitute a "substantial part" of its overall activities.
-As further discussed below, the latter limitation should not impact in any way the operations of a typical League that converts to 501(c)3 status. - 3.
-Contributions and member dues are deductible for donors and members of a 501(c)3 organization, provided that the contributor/member does not receive anything of value in return and the contribution or dues are not specifically designed for use by the recipient for lobbying expenditures.
-Neither contributions nor dues are deductible for a 501(c)4 organization.
+- 1. A §501(c)(4) organization can support or oppose candidates for elected office and political parties, while a §501(c)(3) organization cannot.
+However, this difference is irrelevant for League organizations, as our own internal LWV rules prohibit this kind of political activity. - 2.
+There is no limit on the lobbying activities of a \$501(c)(4) organization, whereas a \$501(c)(3) organization's lobbying activities cannot constitute a "substantial part" of its overall activities.
+As further discussed below, the latter limitation should not impact in any way the operations of a typical League which converts to \$501(c)(3) status. - 3.
+Contributions and member dues are deductible for donors and members of a §501(c)(3) organization, provided that the contributor/member does not receive anything of value in return and the contribution or dues are not specifically designated for use by the recipient for lobbying expenditures.
+Neither contributions nor dues are deductible for donors and members of a §501(c)(4) organization.

-In summary, conversion to 501(c)3 status provides significant tax benefit for donors and members without imposing any practical restrictions or limitations on a League's typical operations.
+In summary, conversion to §501(c)(3) status provides a significant tax benefit for donors and members without imposing any practical restrictions or limitations on a League's typical operations.

-D. What benefits can result from conversion to 501(c)3?
+What benefits can result from conversion to $\S 501(c)(3)$ ?

-Clearly the most certain long-term benefit is that donors and members who itemize deductions for tax purposes will achieve a tax benefit from donations and member dues.
-This can include in-kind contribution such as occurs when members attend the LWVUS or state League conventions or councils and absorb some or all of the cost of attendance.
+Clearly the most certain long term benefit is that donors and members who itemize deductions for tax purposes will achieve a tax benefit from donations and member dues.
+This can include in-kind contribution such as occurs when members attend the LWVUS or state League conventions or councils and absorb some or all of the cost of attendance

-It is also certain that if a League is a dual entity organization, conversion into a single 501(3)c organization will materially reduce administrative work and expenses.
+It is also certain that if a League is a dual-entity organization, conversion into a single §501(c)(3) organization will materially reduce administrative work and expenses.
 If a League is currently a single organization, it will have reduced administrative work from not having to maintain the traditional form of Ed Fund account at its state League or LWVUS, although some types of financial relationships with a state League or LWVUS may continue for other purposes.

-It is expected that donations in general should increase, although this may be difficult to measure because of all the things that can impact donation levels.
-Also, League advocacy efforts might be more easily supportable by tax-deductible donations or possibly grant funding.
-A letter from the IRS determining the conversion to a 501(c)3 could be used to obtain discounts not available to 501(c)4 organizations.
+It is expected that donations in general should increase, although this may be difficult to measure because of all of the things which can impact donation levels.
+Also, League advocacy efforts might be more easily supportable by tax deductible donations or possibly grant funding.

-E. What might be the impact of a conversion on a League's advocacy activities?
+What might be the impact of a conversion on a League's advocacy activities?